Today's Articles

 The 2nd Battalion moved to New Orleans from January 8 - February 3, 1864.
 Duty in the Defenses of New Orleans at English Turn and Plaquemine until October 1865.
 Expedition from Brashear City to Ratliff's Plantation May 14–16, 1865 (detachment).
 Action at Indian Village, Plaquemine Parish, on August 6, 1864, in which three soldiers were captured and later executed by insurgent forces.
 The 3rd Battalion moved to New Orleans, April 3–15, and duty at Camp Parapet until October 1865.
 The regiment was mustered out of service on October 2, 1865.

 As the regiment served in two different locations, it never assembled as a whole until it was mustered out of service.
-The regiment's commander, Colonel J. Hale Sypher, served on court-martial duty throughout the regiment's service and never exercised operational control over the regiment.
+The regiment's commander, Colonel J. Hale Sypher, served on court-martial duty throughout its service and never exercised operational control over it.
 The de facto commander of the regiment was Lieutenant Colonel Nelson Viall, who was noted for his concern for the well-being of his soldiers.

 The 14th Rhode Island Heavy Artillery Regiment (Colored) officially ceased to exist when the designation of the regiment was first changed to the 8th United States Colored Heavy Artillery Regiment on April 4, 1864, and later to 11th United States Colored Heavy Artillery Regiment on May 21, 1864.
 The 11th United States Colored Heavy Artillery mustered out of service on October 2, 1865, at New Orleans, Louisiana.
 They were part of the overall United States Colored Troops (USCT).
 After the war, he served as the warden of the Rhode Island State Prison from 1869 until he died in 1903.